You want to start a blog… but maybe you don’t know quite how. Enter: today’s guide to choosing the best blogging software for your needs.

 Wix is another popular website builder, coming third with 2.9% of the market share for content management systems — though that might not seem like much compared to WordPress, which has cornered 65.3% of the CMS market.

 Wix is best for building static websites rather than blogs.
-It uses a drag-and-drop interface, making it quick and easy to get started with, and it comes with 800 professionally designed templates.
+Its drag-and-drop interface makes it quick and easy to get started, and it comes with 800 professionally designed templates.

 Pricing of Wix

-Wix has a free plan, though it’s quite limited with only 500MB of storage space and 500MB bandwidth.
+Though it’s quite limited, Wix has a free plan with only 500MB of storage space and 500MB of bandwidth.
 Your site will have a rather ugly URL like https://accountname.wixsite.com/siteaddress.

-If you want more features and options, Wix costs from $14/month for their “Combo” plan for personal use.
+If you want more features and options, Wix’s “Light” plan for personal use costs $17/month.

 Pros of Wix

-• Wix’s free plan lets you try out creating a simple website without paying anything.
+- Wix’s free plan lets you create a simple website without paying anything.

-• There are lots of add-ons available even at the free level, such as the option to include live chat and contact forms on your website.
-You can pay for more complex add-ons, too.
+- Many add-ons are available even at the free level, such as including live chat and contact forms on your website.
+You can also pay for more complex add-ons.

 Cons of Wix

-• Generally, Wix works out quite a bit more expensive than WordPress, especially if you want eCommerce features (from $23/month).
+- Generally, Wix is quite more expensive than WordPress, especially if you want eCommerce features (from $23/month).

 Wix Add-Ons Available

-Wix has a range of different pricing plans available, all with different features.
+Wix offers various pricing plans with different features.
 As with other website software, the more you pay, the more features you get.

-For instance, you can get eCommerce features like the ability to offer multiple currencies and automated sales tax by paying $27/month or more.
+For instance, you can pay $27/month or more for eCommerce features like the ability to offer multiple currencies and automated sales tax.

-There’s also the Wix App Marketplace, offering third-party apps that you can add to your Wix website.
-Many of these are free to install, though others can be quite expensive.
+The Wix App Marketplace also offers third-party apps to add to your Wix website.
+Many of these are free to install, though others can be expensive.

 Who is Wix Best For?

-If you want more of a website than a blog — perhaps a site with occasional news updates — then Wix might be a good fit for you.
+Wix might be a good fit if you want more of a website than a blog — perhaps a site with occasional news updates.

 Wix isn’t such a good fit for professional websites.
 You’ll likely find it too limiting.
-If you want an online store, Wix is probably going to end up being more expensive than using WooCommerce on a WordPress site.
+If you want an online store, Wix will probably be more expensive than using WooCommerce on a WordPress site.

 4. Squarespace

 Squarespace is another popular website creation platform.
-It’s easy to use it to create a great-looking website, as it comes with a range of designer templates.
+It’s easy to use and comes with a range of designer templates, making it easy to create a great-looking website.

 Everything is maintained and managed for you — including security, updates, and maintenance of this blog software.